 Vomiting can occur with less than 1 in 100 injections, according to Inside Radiology.
-Between 1 and 4 in 100 will notice nausea or a headache.
+Between 1 and 4 in 100 will notice mild nausea or a headache.

-The new warnings, added in 2018, say gadolinium can stay in the body for months to years after receiving these drugs during an MRI scan.
+New warnings from the FDA, added in 2018, say gadolinium can stay in the body for months to years after receiving these drugs during an MRI scan.
 It can build up in bone, brain and kidney tissue.
 This is known as gadolinium retention.

 Toxicity is a side effect of GBCAs that can occur within hours after undergoing an MRI scan with one of these contrast agents.
 Or it can manifest years later in people who have gadolinium buildup in their bodies.

 Symptoms vary from person to person.
 The severity ranges from mild to severe.

 - Burning or “pins and needle” sensations in the skin

 - Brain fog

 - Changes to the skin, such as thickening or discoloration

 - Difficulty breathing